 Mount Everest Trek 8 days

-Mount Everest Trek route is following the gentle valley walking through interesting little villages until the foot of the ascent to Namche.
-A couple of hours of slow steep uphill trek reach to Namche Bazaar is itself very interesting.
-Once above Namche Bazaar there is a couple of hours of delightful, mainly level trekking with Mount Everest ahead.
-Ama Dablam dominating the right-hand side before drop down to cross river and then face the two hours trek up to Tengboche Monastery - a magical place offers a magical view of Mount Everest and the other Himalayan giants.
+Mount Everest Trek passes through beautiful villages, rivers and forest.
+A couple of hour of slow steep uphill trek reach to Namche Bazaar is itself very interesting.
+Once above Namche Bazaar there is a couple of hour of delightful, mainly level trekking with Mount Everest ahead.
+Tengboche Monastery - a magical place offers a magical view of Mount Everest and the other Himalayan giants.
+This is an ideal trek for people who have a short time, trekking to Everest Base Camp but still want to explore Everest trek region.

 Day 1: Kathmandu to Phakding (2610m) via Lukla.